jmeretab/stormpath-cat-dog-api/README.md

   ```

 4. Create a group in Stormpath called `Cat People`.
-This group is needed to determine who can access certain endpoints of the Cat API
+This group is needed to determine who can access certain endpoints of the Cat-Dog API

   ```bash
   curl --request POST \